Integration with Angular

 }

-/* specify styles for To Do List and Toolbar container*/
+/* styles for the To Do List and Toolbar container */

 .component_container {